mkoutra/subtitles-delay/README.md

    ```console
    gcc -g main.c sub_delay.c sub_delay.h -o subtitle_delay.exe
    ```
+Note: An executable for Linux x86_64 is provided in the corresponding directory.

 ## ATTENTION
 Currently, the program assumes there is only **one .srt** subtitle file in the corresponding directory.
 Ensure there is **only one** file with a **.srt** extension in the current director.